damoonrashidi/damoonrashidi-me/posts/what-ive-learned-about-flow-fields.md

 // What circle radii are allowed for lines
 strokeWeights: number[];

-// How close to the edge of the canvas are the lines allowed
+// How close to the edge of the canvas
+// are the lines allowed
 edgePadding: number;

-// Allow some lines to go beyond the allowed area?
+// Allow some lines to go beyond the
+// allowed area?
 allowEdgeOverflow: boolean;

-// for each circle in a line, how much bigger should the next circle be? default 0
+// for each circle in a line
+// how much bigger should the next circle be?
 brushGrowthRate: number;

 // minimum amount of space around each line
 linePadding: number;

-// step size for dot in a line, to achieve the dotted effect in the first images
+// step size for dot in a line
 resolution: number;

 // CIRCLES | SQUARE, ...